Welcome to the Polyamory Information Page!

 The first time I tried OK Cupid, the first five matches included my two nesting partners and a former lover that I am still very close with.
 Others I know have had similar results, so their system is pretty impressive.

 To get the best results from OKCupid, answer *lots* of questions—that’s how they make their matches.
 Answer at least 300; more is better.
 It doesn't take long, and you can answer more at any time.
 Only answer questions that *particularly* resonate for you—skip any that seem unclear, or where none of the answers jump out at you).
+Giving answers that don’t really fit you will dilute the effectiveness of their matching process.

 Your profile is important as well.
 It doesn't change who they match you with, but it *does* affect whether someone who sees your profile will be interested in communicating with you.